 The Blanchardstown Shopping Centre, situated in the periphery of Dublin, on Blanchardstown Road, is a huge shopping centre where you will find everything you need from the top fashion brands to restaurants, a cinema and more!

-Big brands such as Penneys, Ann Summers, Bershka, BT2, Clarks and Topshop are all situated here.
+Big brands such as Penneys, Ann Summers, Bershka, BT2, and Clarks are all situated here.
 Blanchardstown Centre also has a vast selection of restaurants and cafes where you will be able to take a little break from your shopping.

 5. The Pavillions Swords